Zev Yaroslavsky: Health care

-Arts and culture
+Arts

 Yaroslavsky has been instrumental in securing millions of dollars in funding for the arts in Los Angeles County.
 In 1996, he introduced a bond measure designed to improve parks, buy open space and provide new recreational facilities.
 It passed with 65% of the vote.
 Among other things, Proposition A set aside millions of dollars to remake the iconic shell at the Hollywood Bowl.
-Yaroslavsky appropriated an additional nearly $7 million from the Third District capital and maintenance fund to replace the deteriorating 1929 shell, which angry preservationists had sought but failed to save during a two-year court battle.
+He appropriated an additional nearly $7 million from the Third District capital and maintenance fund to replace the deteriorating 1929 shell.
 The new shell—praised by members of the Los Angeles Philharmonic for its acoustics and larger size—was unveiled in June, 2004.

 Yaroslavsky played a key role among local elected officials in the construction of the Walt Disney Concert Hall in downtown Los Angeles.
 He appropriated $1 million to help build architect Frank Gehry's distinctive hall, which opened in 2003.
-In 2007, Yaroslavsky appropriated $2 million from the Third District's capital projects budget for the construction of a landmark concert venue in the San Fernando Valley, predicting that it would revitalize the underserved region as Disney Concert Hall had done in downtown Los Angeles.
+In 2007, he appropriated $2 million from the Third District's capital projects budget for the construction of a concert venue in the San Fernando Valley.
 Located on the campus of California State University, Northridge, the Valley Performing Arts Center opened in January, 2011.